 Cherries contain strong antioxidants in high quantities.
 Specific antioxidants such as anthocyanins and Vitamin C play a key role in cancer prevention.
-A list of the top cancer fighting foods places cherries in the top 3.
+A list of the places cherries in the top 3.

-Another great health benefit of cherries happens to be their anti-aging properties.
-Again, it’s the antioxidants which are responsible for these effects.
+Another great health benefit of cherries happens to be their.
+Again, it’s the antioxidants that are responsible for these effects.
 These antioxidants help keep skin from sagging and looking young.

 Reduced Muscle Pain & Regulated Blood Pressure